TMJ30/Deep-Learning-Challenge/README.md

 * To increase model perforamnce, I created a function that automcatically runs through each possible hidden layer, units, and activitation combination possible.
 It then generates the best hyperparamters for the model (see borrowed code section).

 ## **Summary**

+After optimizing the model, the overall accuracy score continued to be in the same range with a slight increase of .0028.
+This indicates that the neural network model is correctly predicting the outcomes approximately 73% of the time on the test dataset

 ## **Borrowed Code**